meganz/MEGAcmd/contrib/docs/commands/fuse-add.md

 Use fuse-show to display the list of mounts.

 Parameters:
- localPath    Specifies where the files contained by remotePath should be visible on the local filesystem. remotePath   Specifies what directory (or share) should be exposed on the local filesystem.
+ localPath    [unix only] Specifies where the files contained by remotePath should be visible on the local filesystem. remotePath   Specifies what directory (or share) should be exposed on the local filesystem.

 Options: